acgtwentyone/transporte-boa-esperanca/CONTRIBUTING.md

 sail up
 ```

 Please see the sail [docs](https://laravel.com/docs/9.x/sail) for more information.
-Note that you may wish to configure a Bash alias that allows you to execute Sail's commands more easily.
-Please see [here](https://laravel.com/docs/9.x/sail#configuring-a-bash-alias).